 You build it, you maintain it, you take care of it.
 Your code, your responsibility.

-Platform Engineering: experienced
+Platform Engineering: expert

 I have been part of many teams that facilitated and built self-service tools for internal dev teams.

-Iterative design: experienced
+Iterative design: expert

 Start small, improve, repeat.